How to use WooCommerce sales analysis to find your best customers

 There are many ways that your customers may be valuable for you.
 Way beyond the basic purchase experience, the true value lies in creating a deep relationship with them.
 Today we’ll look into them from 3 main perspectives: Audience, Loyalty and Profit.

 When it comes to Audience, the best customers are the ones that bring you traffic and interaction.
 They may be regular visitors themselves or they could also bring other customers with them (by referral and word of mouth).
-But sometimes they interact with other customers or your team in a way that they are helping you shape your brand and products.
+But sometimes they interact with other customers or your team via customer service and customer support channels and in a way that they are helping you shape your brand and products.

 Regarding Loyalty, the best customers are the ones that regularly come back to buy or interact more.
 Thus, this perspective will measure customers for whom you are able to convert audience into revenue.
 This metric will also show you how your customers value your brand over other brands.